 - The surcharge is the same for all credit card transactions

-- The surcharge is no greater than the merchant’s overall average discount rate for their credit card transactions taken in the preceding 1-month period or preceding 12-month period (Product Level must be the same, minus the regulated debit interchange rate).
+- The surcharge is no greater than the merchant’s overall average discount rate for credit card transactions taken in the preceding 1-month or 12-month period (Product Level must be the same, minus the regulated debit interchange rate).

 - The surcharge does not exceed 4% (the 4% maximum is set even in the case where a merchant’s average discount rate exceeds 4%)